-The Oxford Research Group (ORG) is a leading independent think-tank that has been influential for 30 years in pioneering the idea of sustainable approaches to security as an alternative to violent global confrontation, through original research, wide-ranging dialogue, and practical policy recommendations.
+The Oxford Research Group (ORG) is an independent peace and security think-and-action-tank that has been influential for over 30 years in pioneering the idea of sustainable approaches to security as an alternative to violent global confrontation, through original research, wide-ranging dialogue, and practical policy recommendations.

-Our long-term goals are to encourage and promote a deep shift in the way that people think about security, based on the understanding that lasting security is not attainable through military means.
+Our long-term goal is to encourage and promote a deep shift in the way that people think about security, based on the understanding that lasting security is not attainable through military means.
 Developing long-term ‘sustainable security’ for everyone means understanding the root causes of conflict, and promoting dialogue rather than confrontation as the means to a truly secure world.

 We work through research, analysis and dialogue to understand the deep roots of conflicts and the evolving nature of violent confrontation in order to develop and promote peaceful and sustainable alternatives.

 Conflict Resolution.
 We aim to reduce the potential for violent conflict, or to resolve violent conflict, by bringing together constituencies for peaceful change.
 Over the past decade we have focused on situations of intractable conflict in the Middle East, where we facilitate sustained strategic dialogue and behind-the-scenes track II engagement.

 Conflict Analysis.
 Underpinning our work to resolve conflicts, we analyse the toughest security questions using detailed research and deep understanding of human psychology.
 Sustained analysis of the self-reinforcing logics and counter-productive consequences of nuclear rivalry, the ‘War on Terror’ and military interventions inform our commitment to sustainable, non-military security solutions.